arthfen/VOD_AGC/README.md

 This repository contains Supplementary Data for the manuscript "Human influence on Amazon's aboveground carbon dynamics intensified over the last decade".

 ## Content
-* The R package developed to perform declaring the disaggregation model's log-likelihood function (folder *disag.v8*)
+* The R package developed to declare the disaggregation model's log-likelihood function (folder *disag.v8*)
 * The R scripts used to estimate the disaggregation model parameters

 ## Instructions